newrelic-experimental/nr1-viz-geo-location/README.md

 The Geo regions are defined in [countries.geojson.json](./visualizations/store-map-viz/geo/countries.geojson.json).
 This is a GEOJSON file contiaing the country region polygons.
 You may want to edit these to suit your needs.

+## Geo Lookup Tables
+The following data tables may be useful to join your data to.
+Upload as lookup tables and join to them through NRQL:

+- [UK/Ireland Regions](./assets/lookup_tables/UK-IRE-regions.csv): Region names and lat/lng for central points.
+- [UK Postcode Areas](./assets/lookup_tables/UKPostcodeAreaData.csv): Post code areas mapped to UK regions plus lat/lng for postcode areas.

 ## Architecture

 The following diagram illustrates the architecture of the visualization: